You Suck (song)

 "You Suck" is a song by American alternative pop duo the Murmurs, released as the second single from their second studio album, Murmurs (1994).
 The song is about a New Yorker who ripped off band members Leisha Hailey and Heather Grody sometime during the 1990s.
 Composed by the Murmurs, the track is an acoustic punk song with lyrics about betrayal written by Hailey.

-"You Suck" was released in 1994 via MCA Records and charted at number 89 on the US Billboard Hot 100.
+"You Suck" was released in 1994 via MCA Records and charted at number 89 on the US Billboard Hot 100 chart.
 It also found success in Australia and Norway; in the latter country, it reached number one for a week in mid-1995.
 A more explicit version of the song featuring the phrase "you fuck" appears on the Australian single release.

 Background

 According to Murmurs members Leisha Hailey and Heather Grody, the song found its inspiration some time after the duo left New York's American Academy of Dramatic Arts.
 The two women met a New York man who ripped them off both financially and mentally, and Hailey decided to write a song about this experience.
 Speaking to Billboard magazine about the track, the Murmurs clarified that the song is not a track about hating men, explaining, "It's about overcoming and making it through, getting through the roughness of a situation and going on."
 However, following the song's exposure from radio airplay, Hailey and Grody witnessed other women dedicating the song to their husbands or other people that had upset them.
 The two did not mind the song's feminist interpretation, saying that it helped bring attention to their music.